jballhalla/jballhalla.github.io/_posts/2025-01-11-From East to West, the Stars.md

   - art
 categories: reflections
 ---
 Outside West College, the first hall built at my alma mater (then located in West Township, MA), stands Hopkins Memorial Gate.
 It's taboo to go through before graduating, but I often did anyway because it was a pain to go around without walking over icy grass or perpendicular sidewalks.
-That's why I hardly remember taking part in tradition and passing through it during Commencement.
+That's why I hardly remember passing through it during Commencement, in line with tradition.
 Oops.
 The gate features an aphoristic poem that now serves as college motto:
 <div style="display: flex; justify-content: space-between;">
 <div class="col-sm-6">